-Through a series of interviews and observations, our team gain an understanding on the needs of users, the common uses for the room and corresponding requirements.
-This information helped to guide our recommendations on spatial allocations and furniture choices.
+Through a series of interviews and observations, our team gained an understanding of the needs of the different stakeholders, how they use the rooms and other administrative requirements.
+This information helped to guide our recommendations on people flow, spatial experiences (UX), and even furniture choices.

-After brainstorming and bodystorming sessions with the SINDA team, the recommendation was to design 2 of the rooms to be modular and easily configurable to be able accommodate many different activities.
-The freed up room can be converted to other purposes, such as office space, saving the need to rent more space.
+After brainstorming and bodystorming sessions with the SINDA team, we recommended the design the rooms to be modular and easily configurable to be able to accommodate many different activities.
+The freed up room was converted to become a new office space, thereby saving money and the need to rent space from other locations.

 Status: Ongoing (October 2016 to Present)